KULeuven-COSIC/SpectrEM/scripts/readme.md

 `2-reducing-assumptions.py`   | Reducing evaluation assumptions                     | Section 7              |  12 GB   |   58 GB   | 120 min. |
 `3-case-study.py`             | OpenSSH case study                                  | Section 8              | 2.8 GB   |    6 GB   |   2 min. |

-## Getting started

-To get started, first [obtain some side-channel traces](../traces/readme.md) to evaluate (either by downloading the pre-recoded traces or by collecting your own traces).

-## Reproducing paper results

-We provide Python scripts to reproduce the results in our paper.
-Note that these scripts assume the working directory is the root directory of this repository.

 ### Troubleshooting